Laser-induced spectral diffusion of T centers in silicon nanophotonic devices

-We study T centers in a single cavity where T center 1 (TC1) disappears after a room temperature thermal cycling and T center 2 (TC2) appears.
-TC1 and TC2 exhibit different properties as described below, which could result from the change of properties of the same T center or the observation of two different T centers in separate cooldowns.
+We study T centers in a single cavity where T center 1 (TC1) is measured in the first cooldown and T center 2 (TC2) in the second cooldown after a room temperature thermal cycling.
+During the first/second cooldown, only TC1/TC2 appears within the cavity resonance at 226.27 THz.
 We measure the PLE spectrum at an optical power below the power broadening limit.
 The FWHM linewidths obtained from Gaussian fits are 1.10~GHz and 4.22~GHz, respectively, for TC1 and TC2 (Fig.~\ref{fig1}d).
 With a single-trace averaging time of 1.7~hours, this linewidth represents the long-time linewidth $\gamma (\tau \rightarrow \infty)$.
 We did not observe spectral wandering between traces for single-trace averaging time ranges from minutes to hours.
 The Purcell-enhanced optical lifetime $T_1$ of TC1 and TC2 are extracted to be 132~ns and 507~ns, respectively (Fig.~\ref{fig1}e).

 {}\textbf{Probing homogeneous linewidth using spectral hole burning.} The linewidth broadening within the optical lifetime, i.e., the homogeneous linewidth, can be measured via spectral hole burning \cite{siegman1986lasers,DeAbreu.2023.Simmons}.
 We send a pump laser pulse to TC1 at its center frequency $\omega_0 = \omega_T$ and sweep the frequency of a probe laser pulse $\omega$ across the T center spectral range.
 The two pulses are sent in simultaneously, and the length is set to 1~$\mu$s to reach the steady state before we collect the emission from the T center as the signal (Fig.~\ref{fig2}a top).
-Due to the saturation of the single-photon emitter, the pump laser creates a spectral hole by addressing the subensemble close to the pump frequency (Fig.~\ref{fig2}a bottom).
+We note that because of the saturation spectroscopy nature of the hole burning measurement, the time scale of the linewidth broadening is set by the lifetime of the emitter instead of the pulse length \cite{siegman1986lasers}.
+Due to the saturation of the single-photon emitter, the pump laser excites the emitter when it is close to the pump frequency and suppresses the subsequent excitation from the probe laser.
+The saturation effect is absent when the emitter drifts away from the pump laser frequency.
+Therefore, this sequence creates a spectral hole for the single emitter (Fig.~\ref{fig2}a bottom).
 The width of the spectral hole $\gamma_h$ is twice the homogeneous optical linewidth of the emitter $\gamma(\tau = T_1)$ at low pump and probe power \cite{siegman1986lasers}.

 To investigate the linewidth change for $\tau < 1~\mu$s, we control the optical lifetime of TC1 by changing the cavity-TC1 detuning via gas tuning the cavity frequency \cite{Komza.2025.Sipahigil}.
 At each lifetime (102, 273, 452, 725)~ns, we extract $\gamma_h$ from the Lorentzian fit of the hole on a Gaussian background.
 To ensure the hole width is in the low power regime, we measure three different total waveguide powers during the pump and probe pulse for each lifetime (Fig.~\ref{fig2}b).
 There is no clear trend across different lifetime groups, suggesting that no additional homogeneous broadening from laser-related processes occurs in $102$~ns $< \tau < 725$~ns, even under laser power close to saturation power $P_\textrm{sat}$.